-^{1.} Dates may shift slightly in the upcoming progress schedule update due to holidays.

-2 Dates are expected to be delayed due to COVID-19 impact on subcontractors and supply chain challenges.
+Dates may shift slightly in the upcoming progress schedule update due to holidays.
+Dates are expected to be delayed due to COVID-19 impact on subcontractor schedules and supply chain challenges.

-^{3.} Dates require JPB approval as per contractual extension of time process.
+3. Dates require JPB approval as per contractual extension of time process.

-^A Completed Milestone.
+A. Completed Milestone.